arduino/docs-content/content/tutorials/generic/pro-smart-industry-monitoring-kit/pro-smart-industry-monitoring-kit.md

 ---
-title: 'Getting Started with the Pro Smart Industry Monitoring Kit'
+title: 'Getting Started with the AKX00059: Pro Smart Industry Predictive Maintenance Kit'
-description: "Learn how to start using your Pro Smart Industry Monitoring Kit"
+description: "Learn how to start using your Pro Smart Industry Predictive Maintenance Kit"
 difficulty: advanced
 tags:
   - PRO